 Following that, the company must then deduct Income Tax and National Insurance contributions.
 They must get deducted from any salary payments.
 The tax and NI deductions must then get paid to HM Revenue and Customs (HMRC).

 What if you (or an employee) make personal use of something that belongs to the business?
-In this case, you must report it as a company benefit and then pay any due taxation on it.
+If this is the case, you must report it as expenses and benefits for employers and then pay any due taxation on it.

 A share dividend is a payment made by a limited company to its shareholders - assuming it makes a profit.
 But, dividends do not get counted as business costs when working out Corporation Tax.